 Available on: PC, Xbox One, PS4, Nintendo Switch

 There are endless things to do in My Time at Portia, and many Animal Crossing fans will feel right at home in its cartoony world.
 Surprisingly, it’s set in a post-apocalyptic time where lots of secrets dwell beneath its unassuming charm.
-When you move into the town, you assume the role as a builder who can craft all manner of buildings and items to fulfill commissions.
+When you move into the town, you assume the role of a builder who can craft all manner of buildings and items to fulfill commissions.
 These commissions are your main source of income to start with, but with ample opportunity to set out into the big open-world and discover relics, go fishing, raise cows and chickens, and farm, you’re free to build a life for yourself in whatever way you wish.
 There is also more of a storyline to this game, so you can also work towards completing the various quests to uncover the mysteries of Portia.
 Getting to know the residents is also a huge part of the experience.
 Again, there is combat involved, but if you’d rather avoid the fighting, you can send out the Civil Corps to collect items for you so you can avoid venturing out into dangerous areas.
 Overall it’s quite slow in pace and a relatively gentle life sim.

 Yonder: Cloud Catcher Chronicles